crazyoptimist/crazyoptimist-github-io/content/post/2021/redux-setup-in-your-react-project-personal-preference.md

 export default connect(mapStateToProps, mapDispatchToProps)(YourComponent);
 ```

 That's it.
-Once you setup the redux, it's pretty much repetitive task to use it in any corner of your application.
+Once you setup the redux, it's pretty much repetitive task to use it in every corner of your application.

 Happy coding! 😎